RosboneMako/MakoPrecog/README.md

 This VST also adds some slight distortion that may help even out the guitar volume or makes things seem more present.

 When the drive is pushed high, the VST will act as an OD pedal.
 The EQ section will then really help to dial in the sound.

+VST REALTIME DISPLAY OF SIGNAL
+The VST uses a timer set to a 10 Hz refresh.
+This means the TIMER callback code will be called 10 times per second.
+This should be fine for signal monitoring.
+The higher the setting, the more often the screen will be redrawn which wastes precious CPU cycles.
+It is imperitive to reduce CPU usage as much as possible.

+To reduce the CPU usage during redraws, a fixed background image is used.
+All UI elements, knobs, etc that do not need to be animated are in the single background image.
+During redraws only the signal level bars, compressor threshold lines, and KNOB pointers are draw in real time.

+Code is included to give a basic drawing of the VST without the use of the background image.
+This is useful to get positions of the UI elements to make your own background image.